A rechargeable AA battery supporting Qi wireless charging: Numerical simulations of magnetic coupling between transmitting and receiving coils

-Finally, we examine the influence of the receiving coil rotation with respect to the transmitting coil.
-Indeed, in a realistic application scenario, the user may place the battery in a device without any specific angular alignment.
-Figure~\ref{fig:Simulations}(i) demonstrates $S_{21}$-parameters for three basic configurations corresponding to the rotation angles $\theta=0^{\circ}$, $\theta=90^{\circ}$, and $\theta=180^{\circ}$.
-It is seen that the system with the receiving coil rotated by $\theta=180^{\circ}$ demonstrates a considerably lower transmission coefficient compared to the basic configuration with $\rho=7$~mm, $h=5$~mm, and $\theta=0^{\circ}$.
-Moreover, the corresponding $S_{21}$ curve closely resembles the one in Fig.~\ref{fig:Simulations}(e) for $h=15$~mm and $\theta=0^{\circ}$, facilitating that a possible explanation of the lower transmission is an increase in the effective distance between the transmitting and receiving coils.
-As shown in Fig.~\ref{fig:Simulations}(j,l), the magnetic field concentrates in the vicinity of the receiving coil, leading to a hot spot emergence at the opposite side of the battery in Fig.~\ref{fig:Simulations}(l).
-However, the lowest transmission is observed for $\theta=90^{\circ}$, as seen in Fig.~\ref{fig:Simulations}(i).
+Finally, we examine the influence of the rotation of the receiving coil.
+Figure~\ref{fig:Simulations}(i) demonstrates couplings for rotation angles from $\theta=0^{\circ}$ to $\theta=180^{\circ}$.
+The system with the receiving coil rotated by $\theta=180^{\circ}$ demonstrates a considerably coupling compared to the basic configuration with $\rho=7$~mm, $h=5$~mm, and $\theta=0^{\circ}$.
+However, the lowest coupling is observed for $\theta=130^{\circ}$, as seen in Fig.~\ref{fig:Simulations}(i).
 Qualitatively, a considerable part of the receiving coil surface becomes orthogonal to the transmitting coil plane, and thus parallel to the magnetic field direction, which results in lower coupling between the coils.
-In contrast to previous cases, magnetic field profiles for $\theta=90^{\circ}$ demonstrate a pronounced asymmetry in the vicinity of the receiving coil, see Fig.~\ref{fig:Simulations}(k).
+In contrast to previous cases, the magnetic field profiles for $\theta=90^{\circ}$ demonstrate a pronounced asymmetry in the vicinity of the receiving coil; see Fig.~\ref{fig:Simulations}(k).
+Finally, we note that $k \ge 0.3$ for the rotation angles $\theta\le60^{\circ}$.
+The coupling $k \simeq 0.3$ is the minimum value allowing establishment of a power transfer contract (experimental measurements of coupling are described in the Supplementary material~\cite{Supplementary}), therefore, sufficient coupling is expected unless the rotation angle exceeds $60^{\circ}$.